 How Does the Process Work?

 BAYS Division Directors monitor the competitive results in their assigned sections.
 After the third week of competition, they begin to review the results to determine if there are any teams that may have been seriously misplaced.
 If any teams are identified, the Division Director examines the sections above and below that team’s section to determine if there are any obvious swap partners.
 In most cases, swaps are initiated by BAYS.
-However, a town organization’s President or Travel Director may also contact the Division Director or appropriate BAYS Vice President to request that a team be moved.
+However, a town organization’s President, Registrar, or Travel Director may also contact the Division Director or appropriate BAYS Grade Director to request that a team be moved.

 Once a team has been identified as a swap candidate, the Division Director will attempt to determine whether a swap is needed or warranted.
-The Division Director may discuss the possibility of a move with the team coach and the town’s President or Travel Director, and also try to identify a “swap partner."
+The Division Director may discuss the possibility of a move with the team coach and the town’s Club President, Registrar, or Travel Director, and will also try to identify a “swap partner."
 For every team that is moved down, a team must be moved up.
 A swap cannot be made unless an appropriate swap partner can be found.

 Swaps are kept as simple as possible.
 Most involve two or three teams swapping sections to improve overall competitiveness.
-All swaps must be approved by the appropriate BAYS Director.
+All swaps must be approved by the appropriate BAYS Grade Director acting as the swap administrator for all swaps in their area of responsibility.

-The following BAYS Directors approve and implement the swaps in the listed areas.
-If you need to contact them directly you can reach them through the BOD page
+The following BAYS Grade Directors approve and implement the swaps in the listed areas.
+If you need to contact them directly, you can reach them through the BOD page

-- Director Grade 5 All Divisions: Tony Loftis
+- Grade Director Grade 5 All Divisions: Nadia Sussman

-- Director Grades 3 & 4 Boys All Divisions: Jeff Zesch
+- Grade Director Grade 4 All Divisions: Evelyn Somers

-- Director Grades 3 & 4 Girls All Divisions: Joe Will
+- Grade Director Grade 3 All Divisions: Henry Brush

 When Do Swaps Take Place?

 Conceivably, a swap could occur at almost any time during the season.
-However, the vast majority are scheduled to be effective in week 6 of the playing season.
+However, the majority are scheduled to be effective in weeks 4-6 of the playing season.

 Are All Teams Eligible to be Swapped?